Sunday, October 28 at 2pm

 Fred Smith, Sr. is a retired district director of the Georgia Department of Labor and has worked more than 30 years in state government.
 He has an equally extensive background as a community advocate.
-Smith has served two terms as president of the local NAACP chapter, co-founded and served as co-president of the Creative Visions Foundation, served on the Athens Area Habitat for Humanity Board of Directors and was a founding board member of the Athens Tutorial Program.
-Smith co-founded the Athens Area Black History Bowl, an academic competition open to grades 5-12, which is designed to stimulate an awareness of and appreciation for African-American history and culture.
+Smith served two terms as president of the local NAACP chapter, co-founded and served as co-president of the Creative Visions Foundation, served on the Athens Area Habitat for Humanity Board of Directors and was a founding board member of the Athens Tutorial Program.
+Smith co-founded the Athens Area Black History Bowl, an academic competition open to grades 5-12, designed to stimulate an awareness of and appreciation for African-American history and culture.
 Mr. Smith was named 2016 Partner of the Year by the Athens Land Trust and received the 2017 President’s Fulfilling the Dream Award from the University of Georgia.
 He holds a bachelor’s in sociology from Paine College in Augusta and a master’s in journalism and mass communication from the University of Georgia.